 Somnomed MAS™: Made from a softer inner lining for comfort, the Somnomed MAS™ is a good appliance for those who need freedom of movement.
 Its upper and lower parts are held together by elastics (rubber bands) or the units are completely separate.
 It can be adjusted in increments of .1 mm.

-Are you and your spouse sleeping in seperate bedrooms because of snoring?
+Are you and your spouse sleeping in separate bedrooms because of snoring?
 Are you suffering from cardiovascular disease?
 Are you lacking energy?
-Are you driving drousy?
+Are you driving drowsy?